TS-7553-V2-Sandbox

 - ↑ 2.0 2.1 Enabled with En.
 XBee USB#.

 - ↑ On PCB revision D and below, this signal was connected to GND#.
-As this is needed to be controllable on new systems this was routed to a CPU GPIO on PCB revision E and above.
+This is needed to be controllable on new systems as this was routed to a CPU GPIO on PCB revision E and above.

 P1 Pin Header